CORVALLIS MIDDLE SCHOOL

 All students must attend a full schedule of at least six, and up to seven, periods.
-Parents who want to check out students during the school day must go to Room 30.
+Parents who want to check out students during the school day must go to the Main Office.
 All parents picking up students early must sign a student release form.
 This procedure is for the student’s protection.
 Students will not be released to anyone not specified on the Emergency Card without your prior permission.
 Valid identification will be required from the parent/guardian picking up the student in order to release a student.

 The school is a setting in which respect for rules and common decency is expected of all staff and students.
 Rules and regulations are established to maintain a safe environment that is conducive to learning.
 All students are required to behave in a responsible and mature manner toward all members of the staff and to one another at all times: in the classrooms, on school grounds, and at all school related activities.
 Students must recognize that proper rules of conduct in classroom situations will vary from teacher to teacher; it is the responsibility of the students to adapt to these variations.
 The teacher will exercise professional judgment regarding appropriate disciplinary measures in the classroom.
 If more extensive discipline is required, the teacher may refer the student to the counselor or an administrator.
 The Discipline/Attendance Policy is a guide to be used by the school to ensure acceptable student conduct at Corvallis Middle School.
 The following is an explanation of the most common forms of discipline: